CyberFlameGO/svnpython/Doc/library/hotshot.rst

 .. method:: Profile.run(cmd)

-   Profile an :keyword:`exec`\ -compatible string in the script environment.
+   Profile an :func:`exec`\ -compatible string in the script environment.
 The globals from the :mod:`__main__` module are used as both the globals and locals for the script.